Breaking Down the Smollet Case - December 10th, Hour 2

 Reverend Al Sharp, and you want me to keep going?

-Bernie Sanders, Eric Swalwell, Maxine Waters, Dickie Durbin, you know, Cher, Katy Perry, Jamail Hill, Ariana Grande, Joy Reed, and the list goes on.
+Bernie Sanders, Eric Swalwell, Maxine Waters, Dickie Durbin, you know, a Cher, Katie Perry, Jamal Hill, Ariana Grande, Joy Reed, and the list goes on.

 And how often do people get away with being wrong?

-What about the the four years of the never-ending Trump Russia collusion lie?
+What about the four years of the never-ending Trump-Russia collusion lie verified, it says on the top of a FISA warrant?

-It was it was Hillary Clinton's dirty Russian misinformation dossier they used to spy on a presidential candidate and a president, and no nobody gets in trouble.
+It was Hillary Clinton's dirty Russian misinformation dossier they used to spy on a presidential candidate and a president, and nobody gets in trouble.

-Same cast of characters so often, uh, Leo, that that get it wrong every single time.
+Same cast of characters so often, Leo, that get it wrong every single time.

-Yeah, John, but you know what's all great.
+Yeah, Sean, but you know what's so great?

 The American legal system get it right.